Help Your Pet Cope with Separation Anxiety

 • Chewing on items while you are away, such as furniture and door frames

 • Going to the bathroom in the house or outside of the litter box, even if house-trained

 Typically, signs of separation anxiety occur when you aren't home and you leave your cat or dog alone.
 Your pet will most likely not have destructive behaviors like chewing on objects or urinating in the home when you are there.
 They may follow you from room to room, afraid that you will leave again.
 Here are a few general tips to help ease your pet into a less anxious state:

 Coping Tip 1: Retrain Your Pet

-If your pet begins to show signs of anxiety the minute you pick up your purse, put on your jacket or open the door to leave, retrain him/her to not associate those actions with your departure.
+If your pet begins to show signs of anxiety from your departure cues like the minute you pick up your purse, put on your jacket or open the door to leave, retrain him/her to not associate those actions with your departure.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) recommends doing something you normally would before leaving, such as picking up your keys.
 Instead of exiting, engage in an activity in the home, such as watching TV or putting away the dishes.
 Over time, your pet will stop associating those actions with you leaving.

 Coping Tip 2: Make Leaving a Good Thing